nahan-ai/confession-keeper/README.md

 ## 📌 Project Overview

-**The Confession Keeper** is built using **Python**, **Streamlit**, and **TextBlob**.
+**The Confession Keeper** is a sentiment-based AI web app built using **Python**, **Streamlit**, and **TextBlob**.
-It provides a safe space for users to express their emotions anonymously.
-Each confession is analyzed for sentiment (Positive, Negative, or Neutral), and mood-related emojis and motivational quotes are displayed to uplift the user.
+It allows users to submit anonymous confessions, detects the emotional tone using AI, and shows motivational quotes and bar charts based on mood.

 ---

 ## 🔍 Objective

 - Build a beautiful AI-powered web app with sentiment analysis
-- Enable users to submit anonymous confessions
+- Accept anonymous confessions from users
-- Display sentiment using **TextBlob**
-- Present results with emojis, quotes, and charts
+- Analyze emotion with **TextBlob**
+- Display motivational quotes and mood-related emojis
+- Visualize moods using bar charts
-- Deploy the app using **Streamlit Cloud**
+- Deploy the app publicly using **Streamlit Cloud**

 ---

 ## 🌟 Features

 - 📝 Anonymous confession submission
-- 💬 Sentiment analysis with emotional emoji feedback
+- 💬 Sentiment analysis with emojis and labels
-- 📈 Bar chart of mood trends
+- 📈 Bar chart to display mood trends
-- 🌈 Motivational quotes on each visit
+- 🌈 Random motivational quote generator
-- 🎨 Beautiful UI with custom fonts and colors
+- 🎨 Clean, responsive and aesthetic UI (CSS embedded)

 ---